 - Blessed Thistle – Contains plenty of potassium and sodium.
 Blessed Thistle has long been used as a traditional supplement in North America.

 When combined in one easy-to-drink formula, Optimally Organic Essiac Tea can offer a wealth of benefits that can contribute to a better and healthier lifestyle.

-Clearly, each one of the ingredients contained in essiac tea bag cut and essiac tea powder are powerhouses of vital nutritional properties.
+Clearly, each one of the ingredients contained in essiac tea extract, essiac tea powder and essiac tea granules are powerhouses of vital nutritional properties.
 When combined in one easy-to-drink formula, Optimally Organic Essiac Tea can offer a wealth of benefits that can contribute to a better and healthier lifestyle.